acumos/vm-predictor/README.md

 For enhanced ML performance however additional features may be required.
 When the default is not used ALL features must be listed on the command line with the "-f" switch.
 In some cases the data files themselves contain features of value.
 Just add the name of the desired column to the feature list, for example "VM_ID".
 Additionally crome_multi.py provides specialized syntax to give access to prior values of the target, as features.
-If a feature begins with "hist-" it indicates such a 'historical' feature.
-The time displacement string immediately follows, for example 'hist-1D' is the target value one day previous.  'hist-1H' is one hour previous;  'hist-1D1H' is one day plus one hour previous.
+If a feature begins with "hist_" it indicates such a 'historical' feature.
+The time displacement string immediately follows, for example 'hist_1D' is the target value one day previous.  'hist_1H' is one hour previous;  'hist_1D1H' is one day plus one hour previous.
 And so on.
-Those historical values are point values (according to the base sample size) so to sample over a longer period add a second parameter after a dash.  'hist-2D-1H' specifies the previous target value two days ago averaged over one hour.
+Those historical values are point values (according to the base sample size) so to sample over a longer period add a second parameter after a dash.  'hist_2D-1H' specifies the previous target value two days ago averaged over one hour.
 See below for more examples.